 Computer Science Major

 Students interested in the general study of computer science can earn a Bachelor of Arts in Computer Science or Bachelor of Science in Computer Science at Temple University’s College of Science and Technology.
-Computer Science programs are for students whose major interest is the study of computer science, as opposed to any specific applications.
 Graduates of the Computer Science BA or BS are hired as computing consultants, programmers, software developers, system analysts, and system or network administrators.
 Some graduates start their own technology companies.